Know the Laws: Maine

 If none of these situations apply, you can still make a plan for your safety.
 See our Staying Safe page for more information.
-You can also contact your local domestic violence organization for additional help.
+You also may contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our ME State and Local Programs page under the Where to Find Help tab at the top of this page.

-Note: There may also be some loopholes in the law that your abuser can take advantage of.
 For more information, you can contact a local domestic violence organization in your area.
 Go to our ME State and Local Programs page under the Where to Find Help tab at the top of this page to find an organization near you.